 Industrial water and wastewater is a by-product of industrial or commercial activities.
 Whether it's the food we eat or the products we consume, water is required for nearly every step of production across a multitude of different industries.
 The resulting wastewater must be carefully managed.

-Depending on the product being manufactured and the raw water quality in the region, different levels of treatment technologies will be needed.
-For example, for medical, electronics manufacturing and food processing, deionized water is an essential ingredient.
+Depending on the product being manufactured and the raw water quality in the region, different levels of industrial water treatment technologies will be needed.
+For , for medical, electronics manufacturing and food processing, deionized water is an essential ingredient.
 Called ultra pure water (EUP), this has almost all of the minerals, dissolved gas and dirt particles removed from the water which could otherwise interfere with the manufacturing of precise and sensitive products, such as circuit boards.

 Meanwhile, feed water is used in boilers and cooling towers to ensure efficiency, maximise boiler and system life, reduce maintenance costs and maintain levels of operational performance.